Shah Inayat Qadiri: Name

-Baba is an honorific term used as a sign of respect to Sufi saints.
+Baba is an honorific term used as a sign of respect.
 It is a term similar to "father" or "wise old man".
 Shah is another honorific referring to a king.
-Inayat is an Islamic male first name.
-Qadiri is an Islamic surname.
-Shatari or Shattari refers to a tariqah, a Sufi mystical order.
+Inayat is an Islamic first name.
+Qadiri and Shatari are Islamic surname for the members of the Qadiriyya and Shattariyya tariqahs, which are Sufi mystical order.

-Background
+Life

+Early life and education

-Shah Inayat was born in an Arain house, his ancestry is with the Arabic tribes of Damascus who arrived in the Indian subcontinent with Muhammad Bin Qasim.”
+Shah Inayat was born in Kasur in 1643 (circa), into a Muslim family belonging to the Arain tribe.

-Shah Inayat was a Sufi scholar of the Qadiri-Shatari silsila (lineage).
-All Qadiri Sufi orders trace their lineage to Abdul-Qadir Gilani (1077 CE - 1166 CE).
+He was a Sufi scholar and activist associated with the Qadiri-Shattari silsila (lineage).
 Shah Inayat was the son of Mawlawi Pir Mohammad of Kasur, who was an Imam.

+Shah Inayat and his disciples

+He was the student of Shah Raza and teacher of Bulleh Shah and Waris Shah.

+Persecution and migration

+He used to work in Kasur, but because of the animosity of the city's ruler, Nawab Hussain Khan, he was forced to migrate to Lahore.

 Work

 Shah Inayat is remembered as a preacher, a religious scholar, a philosopher and a saint.
+A brief biographical note on him was published in 1984 in Lahore.
 Shah Inayat was a scholar of mysticism.
-He wrote mostly in Persian.
+He wrote mostly in Persian and Punjabi.
 His works include: